 As the British political historian Peter Hennessy usefully sums it up in his book Establishment and Meritocracy, Young’s fear was that “the old class system with its inefficiencies, absurdities and injustices would be swept away only to replace an aristocracy of birth with a meritocracy of talent that would, unlike the old ‘ocracy’ it was killing off, be both unreformable and irreversible.”
 When Young’s book ends in 2034 with rioting and social disturbances, the moral is that “all seemingly triumphant ‘ocracies,’ like all empires, light a fuse beneath themselves.”

 The concept of meritocracy has taken a bit of a battering in recent times.
-But the demonstrable falseness of a claim like Alan Joyce’s — that everyone has the same opportunity to succeed regardless of where he or she comes from — is not sufficient to kill it off.
+But the demonstrable falseness of a claim like Alan Joyce’s — that everyone has the same opportunity to succeed regardless of where he or she comes from — has not been sufficient to kill it off.
 Context always matters, and Joyce’s comment was published in the Australian Financial Review, a newspaper whose demographic is likely to be receptive to his view.
 When you’re successful, it’s reassuring to be told you are the architect of your own success.
 And because you almost certainly are smart, industrious and affluent, it’s all quite plausible, too.

 The fact that Joyce is a highly successful migrant is also significant; the immigration myth and the meritocracy myth make a powerful brew.
 It was in the 1980s that observers increasingly began remarking on the fact that some of the richest business figures in Australia were postwar migrants, many from continental Europe.
 Some of the names that figured then — Lowy and Grollo, for instance — are still with us, the baton having been handed on to the next generation.
 (The implications of multigenerational power for the idea of meritocracy are rarely considered.)